andrewstiefel/andrewstiefel.com/_posts/2024-05-09-working-multiple-github-accounts.md

 date: 2024-05-09
 category: Articles
 tags: [Coding, GitHub, 1Password]
+stage: Evergreen
+audience: Thosse with some knowledge of Git and SSH keys
 ---

 I have multiple GitHub accounts – one for work, one for demos, and one for personal projects.
 Each has a unique email address, password, and 2FA associated with it.
 They also each have a unique SSH key.
 In fact, the SSH keys are all saved in different 1Password accounts (personal, demo, and work).